 Both artists were masters of trompe l'oeil, "fool the eye", a genre of still life that aims to deceive the viewer into mistaking painted objects for reality by arranging the objects in a shallow space, using the shadow of the objects to fool the eye into perceiving depth.

-John F. Peto's compositions are more abstract, use more unusual color, and often have a stronger emotional resonance.
-Peto's mature works have an opaque and powdery texture which is often compared to Chardin.
+John F. Peto's compositions are more abstract, use more unusual colors, and often have stronger emotional resonance.
+Peto's mature works have an opaque and powdery texture which is often compared to Jean Baptiste Siméon Chardin.

 Artists Influencing John F. Peto: William Michael Harnett.